rehierl/node-tree-outliner/1-0-mathematics/1-1-0-multiset.md

 s2 = traceOf(s) //- e.g. [ 3, 2, 1, 2 ]
 ```

-* any multiset of values allows to randomly iterate over its elements
+* any multiset of values allows to randomly iterate over its components
-* an iteration may visit the elements in any order
+* an iteration may visit the components in any order
-* subsequent iterations may visit the elements in different order
+* subsequent iterations may visit the components in different order
 * i.e. `s1` is not guaranteed to be identical to `s2`
 * synonymous - iterate, visit